-Most sewing tutorials are usually about sewing machine use.
+Most sewing tutorials are usually about sewing machine use and the best embroidery software.
 However, did you know you can stitch up things with your hands?
 There has been a misconception that hand-sewn items are of lower quality, less shapely and weaker than the machine sewn ones.

 This is wrong!
 Hand sewing has some distinct advantages over machine sewing that will draw you to start using it.
 Armed with the right tools in your sewing kit, you can produce amazing items all from hand sewing.

 The benefits of hand sewing include: